joelhawksley/identity/components/slides.md

 # [fit] Imagine

-^ "to imagine something new."
+^ to imagine something new.

-^ "It is not the ability to create"
+^ It is not the ability to create

 ---